helinus/ForgeEssentialsWikiFork/PlayerLogger.md

 * [Other Info](#other)

 # Installation <a name="install"></a>
 Put this module in the mods folder.
-If the Core is installed, it will be loaded.
+If the Core is installed, it will be loaded.<br>
 **Requires the WorldControl module to be able to use rollback**

 # Configuration <a name="config"></a>